 In another landmark event, Sharon composed and directed “Crossing Rhythms,” a music and dance extravaganza that featured over 200 performers from across the African continent and had South Africa’s Philharmonic Orchestra playing African music for the first time in its history.

 Sharon earned a Grammy nomination for her “Imbizo” CD and has several CDs to her credit as well as DVDs that featuring the legendary Pete Seeger in concert with her and the band.
-Sharon also toured the US with Abigail Kubeka of Miriam Makeba’s Skylarks, and has a DVD of that tour available.
+Sharon also toured the US with Abigail Kubeka of Miriam Makeba’s Skylarks and recorded an album with her entitled “Double Take.”

 With a recording and performing career firmly established, Sharon turned her attention back to her humanitarian work and social development projects in South Africa.
 With proceeds from CD sales and contributions to her non-profit organization, Friends of The Peace Train, Sharon has established music therapy programs for orphans and communities affected by HIV/AIDS; feeding programs in impoverished areas; conflict resolution work in violence-torn regions; and building schools and community arts centers.
 She also conducts workshops in schools and universities across America.